AHerbel/SharedPrefsUtils/README.md

 ## Contributing

-Any comments and feedback are welcome, feel free to open an issue.
+Any comments/feedbacks are welcome, feel free to open an issue or email me at [augustoherbel.it@gmail.com](augustoherbel.it@gmail.com).

 ## Authors